zukifujita/javaBasic-Objects-2019-9-5-6-48-6-324/readme.md

 The 4 questions are:

 1. What is the knowledge point of the test?
 Where is the offical document to the knowledge point?

+ExceptionTest - handling of exceptions.

+InheritanceTest - know the parent class

+ObjectTest - instantiation of an object

 1. Why the test failed at first?

+The test cases failed at first because some of them have an actual value the parent class.

 1. Why you corrected the test that way?

+After knowing the parent class, you will be able to know what is the actual value.
+Therefore, you should be able to set the value from the expected variable.

 1. Do you have further questions on this knowledge point?

+None.

 ## Example